 When fees are awarded, some courts consider the amount awarded to be in the nature of support and, consequently, entitled to automatic enforcement and collection through the Probation Department.

-A skilled attorney can help you to navigate these issues and the many others that may arise during your divorce.
+A skilled New Jersey divorce attorney can help you to navigate these issues and the many others that may arise during your divorce.
 If you are concerned about the costs of divorce, we invite you to call (908) 274-3028 to schedule an initial consultation and explore the issue.
-The DeTommaso Law Group has a payment plan to meet your needs, and the value of skilled representation in divorce proceedings is difficult to overstate.
+The DeTommaso Law Group, LLC has a payment plan to meet your needs, and the value of skilled representation in divorce proceedings is difficult to overstate.